BryanPuckettGH/lab-task-squirrel/README.md

 The following **additional** features are implemented:

-The option to open camera is nice
-The option to click and it will automatically add GPS navigation to that location The option to share it
+- The option to click and it will automatically add GPS navigation to that location
+- The option to share it as a social media post
+- The option to change the layout in the end user level